 Black seed works against all stages of intestinal parasites.
 It reduces the female’s ability to lay eggs and damages the “suckers” in worms that attach to the intestinal wall, making them unable to attach.
 It also damages the adult worm, making them more susceptible to the dog’s immune system.

-Suggested dosage is ½-1 teaspoon of black seed, sprinkled in your dog’s food once a day.
+According to an article in Dogs Naturally Magazine by Rita Hogan (https://farmdognaturals.com) the suggested dosage according to is ½-1 teaspoon of black seed, sprinkled in your dog’s food once a day.
 Heat the seeds first to get rid of their bitter taste.
 If you use black seed oil, use half that dose.

 Wormwood is one of the natural dewormers you have to be careful with – if you give it to your dog for too long, or give too high a dose, it could be harmful.